Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 }
 ```

 Next, I replaced the music toggle button on the main menu screen.
-But first, I need to make the settings button.
+First, though, I need to make the settings button.

-{{< nobottommargin >}}To create the "settings" button, I copied the definition for the music toggle button class, changed the text, then replaced the music button in the main menu.
+{{< nobottommargin >}}TTo create the settings button, I copied the definition for the music toggle button class, changed the text, and then replaced the music button in the main menu.
 Resulting in this:{{< /nobottommargin >}}
 ![`*SETTINGS BUTTON*`](./settings-button.webp "Settings Button")

 {{< nobottommargin >}}Then, in the `taskoneButtonsHandler`, I added a section in the `pressup` for the settings button that makes the settings menu visible:{{< /nobottommargin >}}